kleph/dcos-docs/1.10/networking/index.md

 - Highly available LB with no single choke point.
 - Highly scalable and tolerant to large number of host failures.

-## Marathon LB
+## Marathon-LB
-Marathon LB is based on HAProxy, a rapid proxy and north-south load balancer.
+Marathon-LB is based on HAProxy, a rapid proxy and north-south load balancer.
 HAProxy provides proxying and load balancing for TCP and HTTP based applications, with features such as SSL support, HTTP compression, health checking, Lua scripting and more.
-Marathon LB subscribes to Marathon’s event bus and updates the HAProxy configuration in real time.
-Here are common Marathon LB use cases:
+Marathon-LB subscribes to Marathon’s event bus and updates the HAProxy configuration in real time.
+Here are common Marathon-LB use cases:

-- Use Marathon LB as your edge load balancer (LB)
+- Use Marathon-LB as your edge load balancer (LB).
-- Use Marathon LB as an internal LB and service discovery mechanism, with a separate HA load balancer for routing public traffic in
+- Use Marathon-LB as an internal LB and service discovery mechanism, with a separate HA load balancer for routing public traffic in.

+## Edge-LB
+Edge-LB proxies and load balances traffic to all services that run on DC/OS.
+In contrast, Marathon-LB can only work with Marathon tasks.

+- Use Marathon-LB as your edge load balancer (LB).